mschottdorf/TeachingCode/README.md

 1. The Code generates Voltage-Pulses on the digital pins of the controller.
 Each pin corresponding to one neuron.
 1. The serial interface sends a continuous stream of numbers, corresponding to the index of the spiking cell.

+# DDM

+Simple implementation of the drift-diffusion model, and comparison to analytical decision-time-distribution.